 Step 5.
 Accessing phpMyAdmin.

-Now open your browser and surf to http://youripaddress/phpMyAdmin and your phpmyadmin will ask you for user and password of your mysql installation, you can use root as user and the root mysql password, or any other mysql user/password.
+Now open your browser and surf to http://youripaddress/phpMyAdmin and your PHPMyAdmin will ask you for the user and password of your MySQL installation, you can use root as user and the root MySQL password, or any other MySQL user/password.
 If you are using a firewall, please open port 80 to enable access to the control panel.